Semantics

 for paragraphs etc. What's less obvious is the names we use for classes.

 As Phil Karton says, “there are only two hard things in Computer Science: cache invalidation and naming things.”
-So spending an entire chapter talking about it seems like an appropriate thing to do.
+So spending a whole chapter talking about naming is essential.

-Naming is quite frankly the most important aspect of writing maintainable CSS.
+Naming is the most important aspect of writing maintainable CSS.
 There are two main approaches: the semantic approach and the non-semantic approach.
-Let's discuss what they are.

 Semantic vs non-semantic